reavz7/SwiftDrop/README.md

 > **Note**
-> I’m still actively working on the app.
+> I’m still actively working on the app to be responsive.

 ## Credits